EEN421/EEN421.github.io/_posts/2025-11-25-🌐-Identify-Your-Exposed-Internet-Facing-Devices-Before-They-Identify-You.md

         by DeviceId, DeviceName
     | where InboundCount > 5
     | extend DetectionMethod = "InboundConnections";
+//
 // -------------------------------------------
-// 4) Devices listening on remote access/service ports
+// 5) Devices listening on classic “remote access” ports from the internet
 // -------------------------------------------
 let RemoteAccessServices = DeviceNetworkEvents
     | where Timestamp > ago(LookbackDays)